-Toronto Diabetes Care Connect, previously known as the Toronto Central LHIN Diabetes Program, is a regional (city-wide) program that is hosted by South Riverdale Community Health Centre (SRCHC) and funded by the Toronto Central Local Health Integration Network.
+Toronto Diabetes Care Connect is a regional (city-wide) program that is hosted by South Riverdale Community Health Centre (SRCHC) and funded by the Toronto Central Local Health Integration Network.

 We do this in part by offering the Toronto Central Referral Service (TCRS), which easily can connect individuals living with or at risk of diabetes to the following diabetes programs across the Toronto Central Region and often beyond:

 - Healthcare provider led programs supporting type 2 diabetes management and prevention.